ryanafolk/utremi/README.md

 `trim_sum_and_normalize_projections.py` trims the projections to the study area, normalizes histogram area, and combines across species.

+`annotate_maximum_density.py` annotates trees by the single value with maximum probability density.
+In the case of ties one is arbitrarily taken.

 All scripts contain usage examples in header comments.

 ## Subfolders